oktadev/okta-blog/_source/_posts/2023-03-22-stepup-okta.md

 ### Using ACR values

-WIC supports `acr_values` (Authentication Context Class Reference values) parameter as defined in [OIDC specification](https://openid.net/specs/openid-connect-core-1_0.html#AuthorizationEndpoint) to provide the step-up authentication functionality.
+WIC supports the `acr_values` (Authentication Context Class Reference values) parameter as defined in [OIDC specification](https://openid.net/specs/openid-connect-core-1_0.html#AuthorizationEndpoint) to provide the step-up authentication functionality.

 **Scenario**

-* Application using **OIDC** for authentication- It can be a web, single page application (SPA) or native mobile application.
+* An application is using **OIDC** for authentication- It can be a web application, single page application (SPA) or native mobile application.

-* The need is to maintain a basic assurance level for a user session after user initially authenticates to the application.
+* A basic assurance level for a user session must be maintained after user initially authenticates to the application.

 * When the user accesses a sensitive resource, she should be prompted for step-up authentication using additional authentication factors.

 * Once step-up is successful, the user session should move to a higher assurance level for a specified duration of time.

-* Next time the sensitive resource is accessed within the stipulated period, no more challenges should be presented, ensuring a relatively friction-less user experience.
+* Next time the sensitive resource is accessed within the stipulated period, no more challenges should be presented, ensuring a relatively frictionless user experience.

 **Solution**